 threesixtysix ethics statement

-Last updated 06/02/2025.
+Last updated 06/03/2025.

 Earning and keeping the trust of my audience is my top priority at threesixtysix.
 I don’t want to bullshit you.
 It’s important that you know how I make my newsletter and what my biases are.
-Being radically honest builds trust.
+Being transparent builds trust.
 To that end, my newsletter operates under this ethics policy (shamelessly stolen and adapted from The Verge’s gold-standard ethics statement).

 Editorial independence